 While the performance enhancement is promising, the more intricate design does come at a price.
 Where the original cost around five cents, the ninja star version costs around 70 cents to produce.
 This is because a carbon cloth is used for the anode along with copper tape, compared to pure filter paper in the original.
 The team is now working to develop a fully-paper-based device with the same power density of the ninja star design but at a lower cost.

 The research was published in the journal Biosensors and Bioelectronics.
-You can see the device being unfolded in the short video below.

 Source: Binghamton University